CSG 11 Visits Makin Island

 Rear Adm.
-Christopher Sweeney, commander, Carrier Strike Group (CSG) 11, left, speaks to Marines assigned to 13th Marine Expeditionary Unit (MEU) in Landing Force Operations Center (LFOC) aboard amphibious assault ship USS Makin Island (LHD 8), Feb.
-14, 2023 in the South China Sea.
+Christopher Sweeney, commander, Carrier Strike Group (CSG) 11, Capt.
+Tony Chavez, commanding officer of amphibious assault ship USS Makin Island (LHD 8), Col. Samuel Meyer, commanding officer of 13th Marine Expeditionary Unit (MEU), and Capt.
+Justin Kubu, commander, Amphibious Squadron SEVEN tour the flight deck aboard Makin Island, Feb.
+14, 2023, in the South China Sea.
 Nimitz Carrier Strike Group (NIMCSG) and amphibious assault ship USS Makin Island (LHD 8) with embarked 13th Marine Expeditionary Unit are conducting joint expeditionary strike force (ESF) operations, representing unique high-end war fighting capabilities, maritime superiority, and power projection, demonstrating the U.S. commitment to our allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Kendra Helmbrecht)
+(U.S. Navy photo by Mass Communication Specialist Seaman Joshua Martinez)

 |Date Taken: